Souldragon9912/Guardian/README.md

 ## One-Liner
-git clone https://github.com/Souldragon9912/Guardian.git && cd Guardian && chmod +x G-Manager.sh && ./G-Manager.sh
+git clone https://github.com/Souldragon9912/Guardian.git && cd Guardian/scripts && chmod +x G-Manager.sh && ./G-Manager.sh

 ## Manual Installation
 If you prefer to review the repository before deploying the suite, you can execute the setup process step-by-step: